javl/linger/README.md

 Following the logic that these signals can be seen as a person, this script generates a large virtual crowd by collecting these messages from everyone who comes into range and resending them when they have left.
-The physical you might have left, but your digital version will stay forever.
+The physical you might have left, but your virtual version will stay forever.

 ## short (tech version)##
 Linger listens for, and saves, probe requests coming from WIFI enabled